 - Identifying and searching appropriate databases to find articles on discipline-specific topics

 Please see the Faculty Guide for additional questions regarding library instruction.

-We are available to provide department-wide training for faculty, staff, and graduate assistants on specific resources.
-We also provide individual consultations on:
+Research and Instruction faculty librarians are available to provide department-wide or individualized training for faculty, staff, and graduate assistants on specific resources or information literacy approaches.
+Topics include:

 - Developing effective library assignments

-- Tips for teaching information literacy skills yourself
+- Incorporating information literacy skills into the curriculum

 Research Workshops are also available in the form of recurring seminars and online presentations.